-Besides the epic fiesta that happens every year, there are lots of reasons why no matter who you are or where you live, you should be celebrating Cinco de Mayo.
-Even if it’s just with a cute Cinco de Mayo outfit like the off the shoulder Mexican embroidered dress you see below.
+Depending on who you are, you may find Cinco de Mayo to be a bit over-rated, or you may look forward to the celebration all year.
+The truth is, besides the epic fiesta that happens every year, there are lots of reasons why no matter who you are or where you live, you should probably be planning to celebrate Cinco de Mayo.
+Even if it’s just by trying a new Mexican recipe and picking out a new Mexican embroidered dress to wear on the day

-First, let’s clarify one very important thing: Mayo is not pronounced “mayo” like the “mayonnaise” you put on your sandwich.
-The ‘a’ is pronounced like you would pronounce it when calling out to your Ma after she’s spent some time in your kitchen, to ask where she decided to move the wine glasses this time.
+First, let’s clear up one very important thing: Mayo, as in Cinco de Mayo, is not pronounced “mayo” like the “mayonnaise” you put on your sandwich.
+The ‘a’ is pronounced like you would pronounce it when calling out to your mother after she’s decided to reorganize your kitchen and you can’t find the wine glasses: “MA!”

-Another interesting fact about the popular holiday is that, contrary to popular belief, Cinco de Mayo is actually not Mexican Independence day or even a national holiday in Mexico.
+An interesting fact about Cinco de Mayo is that, contrary to popular belief, Cinco de Mayo is actually not Mexican Independence day or even a national holiday in Mexico.
 The fifth of May is the anniversary date of a very significant battle in Mexican history that took place in Puebla.
 Mexican forces were highly outnumbered by French troops, who were, as you can probably guess, not exactly being friendly.
 Nonetheless, Mexican troops beat all odds and managed to come out on top in the battle.
 To this day, it symbolizes pride and bravery for Mexicans all over the world.

 Erica Maree is a bohemian fashion and accessories designer based in beautiful Puerto Vallarta, Mexico.
 We create handcrafted pieces with local and national materials like oilcloth and handwoven macramé belts and bracelets, coupled with traditional Mexican embroidery designs to produce one-of-a-kind pieces.